Daniel-KM/Omeka-plugin-Ead/README.md

 Nevertheless, the plugin allows to import and export EAD xml files via some other optional plugins.
 Mappings are ready for:
-- [Archive Folder], convert an EAD xml file and attached files into a OAI-PMH static repository, that can be managed via the plugin [OAI-PMH Gateway];
+- [OAI-PMH Static Repository] convert an EAD xml file and attached files into an OAI-PMH static repository, that can be managed via the plugin [OAI-PMH Gateway];
 - [OAI-PMH Harvester] import EAD metadata from OAI-PMH servers, but the structure is not rebuilt;
 - [OAI-PMH Repository] allows to expose EAD metadata via OAI-PMH (to be